MauroGaravito/indux/architecture.md

 ## Repository Layout
 ```

 Project geography is managed via Leaflet + OpenStreetMap.
-The Admin Project Info panel supports click-to-set coordinates, drag-to-move Points of Interest, pick custom marker colours from a palette, adjust a default zoom level, and a CTA to open the full-screen map editor (`/admin/projects/:projectId/location`) for precise adjustments.
-Location, zoom, and coloured POI data surface across dashboards (manager/worker) so crews see both textual addresses and coordinates.
+The Admin Project Info panel supports entering a human-readable `locationLabel`, click-to-set coordinates (which remain null until explicitly saved), drag-to-move Points of Interest, pick custom marker colours from a palette, adjust a default zoom level, and a CTA to open the full-screen map editor (`/admin/projects/:projectId/location`) for precise adjustments.
+Location, zoom, and coloured POI data surface across dashboards (manager/worker) so crews see both textual descriptors and coordinates, and the Setup tab shows a warning whenever the draft map position diverges from the last persisted snapshot.
 /api                  Express + TypeScript backend (Node 18)
 /frontend             React + Vite frontend (Material UI, Zustand)
 /docs                 Additional documentation